ZilantRobotics/libperiph/platform_specific/hal_spi/README.md

 By default, this fuction has a weak attribute and do nothing.

 Using this function you can emulate the real SPI in a way you want.
-In the init tests there is an example of RM3100 emulation.
+In the unit tests there is an example of RM3100 emulation.